oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 ## Task 5: Self-Service to Request PDB Using PDBaaS

 With the Self-Service Portal, cloud users can request a Pluggable Database through a simple process, monitor resource consumptions, and manage the pluggable database through an intuitive graphical user interface.
-Expiry time is provided while requesting the PDB instance and PDB is automatically deleted based on the expiry time.
+PDBs are created with a predefined expiry time and is automatically deleted.

+The PDBs are created using a predefined service template on CDBs which are virtually grouped as a pool.

 1. Login into Enterprise Manager as a Self-Service User.